-The Japanese Grand Prix has been part of the Formula 1 calendar continuously since 1987 and held at Suzuka for all-but 2 years.
+The Japanese Grand Prix has been part of the Formula One calendar continuously since 1987 and held at Suzuka for all-but two years.
 It has classically been won by the best car of the season thanks to its unrelenting nature and the need for a perfectly balanced aerodynamic package with a precise and responsive chassis.

 So how should you set your car up to take on the monumental task that is Suzuka?